zmoog/til/python/how-the-clirunner-terminal-size-affects-the-rich-library-output.md

 ```

-So, when you are testing Rich output using the CliRunner keep in mind how ots terminal size will influence Rich's output.
+So, when testing Rich output using the CliRunner, keep in mind how the terminal size will influence Rich's output.